 |Things to Know:

 - Indiana University uses the services of individuals, including students, who are not treated as employees of the institution and also make other types of non-payroll payments, such as royalties, that must be reported on Form 1099-MISC to US taxpayers as "other reportable payments."
-"Other reportable payments" are: